 Before you begin catering to clients, you need to register your business with federal, state, and local agencies.

 First, you need to think of a business name.
 Brainstorm ideas to find a name that’s catchy and is a reflection of your brand.
 When you’ve come up with a great name, check your Secretary of State’s website to ensure that this name is not already being used by another business.

 Next, you will need to select your business structure.
 This is an important step because your business structure determines how your business is taxed and your personal liability for debts incurred by the business.
-The types of business structures include:
+Types of business structures you might want to consider include:

 The type of business structure you choose for your catering business will vary based on the number of owners and your plans for the future.
 Consult with an accountant or attorney to learn more about your options and which is best for you.

 After you choose your business structure, you will need to register with the state where you will operate.
 You can register through your state’s Secretary of State website.
 Application and fee requirements vary by state.
 If you plan to offer services in more than one state, you will need to register with each state.

 Another important step in registering your business is obtaining an Employer Identification Number (EIN) from the IRS.
 This is a necessary step if your business will have employees now or in the future.

 Step 8: Get Permits & Licenses

 After registering your business, it’s time to apply for the permits that you need to legally operate your business.
 It’s necessary to do this early in the game, as it may take weeks or even months to receive your required permits.

 State and local laws surrounding permit and license requirements vary.
 Some of the permits and licenses you may need to legally operate your business include: